Military Decoration for gallantry or exceptional devotion: Award description

 The medal is a gilt cross pattée surmounted by the royal crown of Belgium with four rays between the cross arms.
 The obverse bears a circular central medallion with a lion and the circular relief inscription "L'UNION FAIT LA FORCE" (STRENGTH IN UNITY).
 The reverse is identical except for the central medallion, the center bears the royal monogram of the reigning monarch at time of award surrounded by the relief inscription "ARMÉE * MÉRITE * ANCIENNETÉ" ("ARMY * MERIT * SENIORITY").

 It hangs from a red silk moiré ribbon with narrow longitudinal gold and black stripes near the edges.

 Devices

 An inverted gilt chevron is worn on the ribbon, denoting award of the medal "first class".

 During the World Wars, the medal was sometimes awarded with a silver palm, worn on the ribbon denoting awards during wartime.
 The silver palm device is currently obsolete.

+Rejected decorations for efforts against terrorist attacks on March 22

+On 22 March 2016, two coordinated terrorist attacks in Belgium, were carried out by the Islamic State (IS).
+Two suicide bombers detonated bombs at Brussels Airport in Zaventem, and one detonated a bomb on a train leaving Maalbeek/Maelbeek metro station in central Brussels.
+Twentynine servicemen who were at that moment at the airport started immediately after the explosions to secure the area and to evacuate the people and took care of the victims.
+Seven other soldiers who were patrolling went to Maelbeek metro station in search of survivors and participated in the evacuation of the station.

+All of them submitted a request to get the Military Decoration for Exceptional Service or Acts of Courage or Devotion, with the support of their chefs but the army command denied the request because, as stated, 'We don't want to encourage a cult of heroes at Defense'.